 Inside each ripe nannyberry, you’ll find a gigantic flattened seed.
 The seeds are hard, and not for eating.
 I honestly have no idea if the seeds themselves are edible, but they’re large and hard enough that I’ve never bothered.

 My husband eats wild raisins whole, seed and all, and says the seeds add a pleasant crunch.
 Nannyberry seeds are much bigger though, and you’d have trouble getting your teeth through one of these.

-Most the nannyberry look alikes are also edible viburnum species, which are also edible and delicious.
-None the less, as with any wild edible, be confident in your ID before you eat them.
+Most of the nannyberry look-alikes are also edible viburnum species, which are also edible and delicious.
+Nonetheless, as with any wild edible, be confident in your ID before you eat them.

 There are plenty of other toxic purple-black fruits around in late fall and early winter, such as buckthorn, and while I don’t think they look anything alike, I’m always surprised what I see misidentified in foraging groups by optimistic foragers that hope they’ve found a tasty edible fruit.